spider/spider/docs/contributing.md

 Once these are installed simply use terminal or command prompt to `cd` into the directory and run `vagrant up`.
 The first time you run it, it may take a while to download everything (several Gigabytes).
 From there, you can `vagrant ssh` into the virtual machine and `cd /vagrant`.
-Then run `phpunit` to see the magic happen.
+Then run `vendor/bin/phpunit` to see the magic happen.

 Please read up on Vagrant.
 Its super simple and powerful.